Generative View Stitching: Generative View Stitching

 \subsection{Challenges in Extending Diffusion Stitching to Video Generation}

-Diffusion stitching methods \citep{liu2022compositional, bar2023multidiffusion, mishra2023generative, Kim2024SyncTweedies, yeo2025stochsync, stitch_ope, luo2025generative} are sampling methods that enable compositional generalization beyond the context window of the backbone diffusion model.
-These methods typically involve dividing the target sequence $\mathbf{x}$ into $T$ overlapping chunks $\{\mathbf{x}_{t}\}_{t=0}^{T-1}$ and intertwining their denoising processes by synchronizing their intermediate outputs.
-In particular, CompDiffuser \citep{luo2025generative}, a stitching method designed for goal-conditioned planning, models each target chunk $\mathbf{x}_t$ to be dependent only on its temporal neighbors $\mathbf{x}_{t-1}$, $\mathbf{x}_{t+1}$, resulting in the following compositional trajectory distribution:
+Diffusion stitching methods~\citep{liu2022compositional, bar2023multidiffusion, mishra2023generative, Kim2024SyncTweedies, yeo2025stochsync, stitch_ope} are sampling methods that enable compositional generalization beyond the context window.
+These methods typically divide the target sequence $\mathbf{x}$ into $T$ overlapping chunks $\{\mathbf{x}_{t}\}_{t=0}^{T-1}$ and intertwine their denoising processes by synchronizing their intermediate outputs.
+In particular, CompDiffuser~\citep{luo2025generative}, a stitching method for goal-conditioned planning, models each target chunk $\mathbf{x}_t$ to be dependent only on its temporal neighbors $\mathbf{x}_{t-1}$, $\mathbf{x}_{t+1}$, resulting in the following compositional trajectory distribution:

 where $\mathbf{x}_\textrm{start}$ and $\mathbf{x}_\textrm{goal}$ denote the predefined start and goal states, respectively.
 However, to realize this, CompDiffuser must train a customized denoising network $\epsilon_{\theta}(\mathbf{x}^k_t, k | \mathbf{x}^k_{t-1}, \mathbf{x}^k_{t+1})$ that generates a target chunk conditioned on its co-evolving, noisy neighboring chunks.
 These conditioning chunks are treated as separate \textit{conditioning} inputs, which are embedded via a special encoder and then injected to the backbone model via Adaptive LayerNorm.
 This need for a custom model prevents the application of CompDiffuser to off-the-shelf models, and hence makes it infeasible to use for video where training a custom model would incur an unacceptable cost.